bbauska/Coursera-Bootstrap/readme.md

 This also seeks this card apart from the rest of the content here.

-Now, inside this card, I\'m going to make use of a block code to display some interesting little funny piece of information there.
+Now, inside this card, I&apos;m going to make use of a block code to display some interesting little funny piece of information there.

 I will use a blockquote.